Dementia is one of the most dangerous and distressing conditions anyone can face in their lives.

 It is a chronic or persistent disorder of the mental processes, caused by brain disease or injury, and marked by memory disorders, personality changes, and impaired reasoning.

-According to a previous report, almost 47 million people are living with dementia around the world with 4.1 million of them belonging to India and there are more than 9.9 million new cases of dementia each year worldwide, implying one new case every 3.2 seconds.
+According to a previous report, almost 47 million people are living with dementia around the world with 4.1 million of them living in India.
+There are more than 9.9 million new cases of dementia diagnosed each year worldwide, implying one new case every 3.2 seconds.